The full guide of advice for a successful first art fair

 I think that for me the most important preparation was gathering and organising my artwork.
 I am a slightly messy person and I had many different maps full of artwork.
 So finding everything I wanted to sell and dividing it into categories was quite some work.

-I also had to order packing materials since I wanted plastic sleeves around my artwork.
+I also had to order packing materials since I wanted plastic sleeves around my artwork, not to mention I needed bags to carry my diamond painting kits.
 The main tip that I have for ordering packing material is to order for your main formats and if you make anything that is slightly outside of your formats trying packing it in something bigger and taping the edges.
 It still looks amazing from the front but it beats having to order all the different formats.

 The third thing you might want to think about is how you are going to present your artwork and creating signs (which I didn’t before hand but worked better in the end)